RigacciOrg/photo-reframe-slideshow/README.md

 The program receives the name of a **directory** (or a **playlist**) from the command line and it will search images starting from that location.
+Some filenames are considered reserved, and thus ignored during the search; the list of reserved names is hard coded into the source code (see the **IGNORE\_FILES** definition) and it defaults to just the **folder.jpg** name.

-The default, preferred name for the playlist is "playlist_16x9.m3u" (or whatever is the screen width/height ratio imposed by the command line option).
+The default, preferred name for the playlist is "playlist\_16x9.m3u" (or whatever is the screen width/height ratio imposed by the command line option).
 A fallback default is "playlist.m3u".